DavidHe1127/Mr.He_HandBook/Cloud,Tooling/docker.md

 ### Memory and CPU limit

 By default, containers specified in `docker-compose` file can consume as much as memory/cpu on the docker host as it needs.
+This could potentially harm docker host when poorly written apps overconsume memory/cpu.
 When this occurs, on Linux hosts, kernal will see insufficient memory to perform important system functions, it throws an `OOME`, or `Out Of Memory Exception`.
-This could potentially harm docker host as poorly written apps could overconsume memory causing processes to be killed by kernal.
-They might include critical processes or even Docker Daemon.
+As a result, kernal will start killing processes.
+They might include critical ones or even Docker Daemon.
 That's why we sometimes need to constraint resources for our docker services down to certain limits.
 Now even resources over-consumption will not happen.

 Memory/CPU reservations on the other hand specify the least resources a service needs to run correctly.